.png)

 Wyoming

-Wyoming technically doesn’t have a “franchise tax”, but the filing fee (or “Annual Report License Tax”) for the annual report uses a calculation of total assets in the state of Wyoming, which an accountant typically files.
+Wyoming technically doesn't have a "franchise tax," but the filing fee (or "Annual Report License Tax") for the annual report uses an asset calculation worksheet based on total assets in the state, which an accountant typically files.
+Per the Wyoming SOS fee schedule, the rate is $0.0002 multiplied by Wyoming-sited assets, with a $60 minimum.

 For more guidance, you can check out our detailed guide on Wyoming Franchise Taxes.